 The average Dutch person takes rules very seriously, so adhering to local regulations is typically a must.
 Things remain in harmony because most residents actually follow the rules, seeing that the regulations in place benefit everyone as a whole.

 Some people may also have the misconception that drugs and alcohol are easily and always legally obtainable in the Netherlands.
 However, there are several laws imposed.
 When it comes to drinking, you must be 18 years old.
 Additionally, no open containers are allowed on the streets, unless there’s a festival, and it isn’t legal to buy or sell alcohol where marijuana is sold.
-And while you may have heard stories about the coffeeshops in Amsterdam, there are also cannabis regulations as well, and no "hard" drugs may be sold at these establishments.
+And while you may have heard stories about the coffeeshops in Amsterdam, there are also cannabis regulations as well, and no "hard" drugs may be sold there.
 While some may see the laws as a bit hazy, it is technically illegal to sell or use marijuana, but some coffee shops have been granted permits.

 You’ll also find that tolerance is at the center of the country’s impressive sense of balance.
 The Dutch welcome people of all races and cultural backgrounds, which is yet another reason that international young people and even tourists feel right at home in this friendly country.
 There also doesn’t seem to be a focus placed on social hierarchy, and it’s common to see people of all financial and ethnic backgrounds socializing in the same bar.
 The Netherlands definitely has a "live and let live" mentality, which is considered quite favorable to international students when considering acceptance and the overall balance of the community as a whole.